 Given the COVID-19 pandemic, there is a lot of uncertainty about how schools and classes will be conducted this academic year.
 With that in mind, it is important now more than that educators are provided with the necessary resources they need to get and keep kids reading, whether they’re at home or in schools.

 This year’s Patterson Partnership—a program created to build classroom and at-home libraries, as well as to assist teachers in obtaining books and other materials that they and their students desperately need—garnered more than 100,000 submissions from teachers nationwide, showing the dire need for books and other important classroom resources.
-According to the Scholastic Teacher Principal School Report: 2nd Edition from winter 2020, 80% of all teachers use their own money to purchase books for their classroom libraries, and 89% of teachers agree that schools play an important role in expanding student access to books at home.
+According to the Scholastic Teacher & Principal School Report: 2nd Edition, 80% of teachers use their own money to purchase books for their classroom libraries, and 89% of teachers agree that schools play an important role in expanding student access to books at home.
 That’s why James Patterson and Scholastic Book Clubs have once again teamed up to give thousands of K–12 educators $500 grants and 500 bonus points to use towards books and much needed learning materials, all with the goal of supporting them during one of the most challenging school years to date.

 “Whether students are learning virtually at home or in the classroom, the importance of keeping them reading cannot be underscored enough.
 Reading teaches kids empathy, gives them an escape when they most need it, helps them grapple with harsh realities, and perhaps most importantly, will remind them that they are not alone—even if they’re unable to see their teachers, classmates and friends in-person.
 Over the past six months, reading has certainly helped me cope with the COVID-19 pandemic and I can only hope it will do the same for kids and teachers everywhere,” said James Patterson.